Co-creating solutions for enhancing resilience in informal settlements

 How do I strengthen community-based flood early warning systems to minimise impacts?

-This section provides case study examples of CBFEWS in the cities of Durban and Beira, shares learnings from these experiences (with a particular focus on the integration of local and technical knowledge in these early warning systems) and provides recommendations for how CBFEWS might be developed in vulnerable areas in other cities.
+This section presents case study examples of CBFEWS from the cities of Durban and Beira.
+It shares key lessons from these experiences, with a particular focus on integrating local and technical knowledge within early warning systems, and offers recommendations for developing CBFEWS in vulnerable areas in other cities.

 Durban’s CBFEWS